abhinavsingh/proxy.py/README.md

   --timeout TIMEOUT     Default: 10.0.
 Number of seconds after which an
                         inactive connection must be dropped.
 Inactivity is defined by no data sent or received by the client.
-  --tunnel-hostname TUNNEL_HOSTNAME
-                        Default: None.
-Remote hostname or IP address to which SSH tunnel will be established.
-  --tunnel-port TUNNEL_PORT
-                        Default: 22.
-SSH port of the remote host.
-  --tunnel-username TUNNEL_USERNAME
-                        Default: None.
-Username to use for establishing SSH tunnel.
-  --tunnel-ssh-key TUNNEL_SSH_KEY
-                        Default: None.
-Private key path in pem format --tunnel-ssh-key-passphrase TUNNEL_SSH_KEY_PASSPHRASE
-                        Default: None.
-Private key passphrase --tunnel-remote-port TUNNEL_REMOTE_PORT
-                        Default: 8899.
-Remote port which will be forwarded locally for proxy.
   --local-executor LOCAL_EXECUTOR
                         Default: 1.
 Enabled by default.
 Use 0 to disable.
 When enabled acceptors will make use of local (same